-If you live in growing zones 8 to 11, you can plantin the ground outdoors in a full sun to partial sun area, depending on your variety (any location that receives about 4 to 8 hours of direct sunlight per day).
-However, we do recommend potting up your Olive Trees - you can keep your Olive Trees outside on your porch or patio while the weather's warm and bring them indoors if temperatures drop.
-This makes growing your Olive that much easier!
+If you live in Zones 8 to 11, you can plant in the ground outdoors in a full sun to partial sun area, depending on your variety (any location that receives about 4 to 8 hours of direct sunlight per day).
+However, we do recommend potting up your Olive Trees - you can keep them outside on your porch or patio while the weather's warm and bring them indoors if temperatures drop.
+This makes growing your tree that much easier!

 Planting Olive Trees